Our products

 Factor Correct value Sign of error

-Cod desalting 36-48h in fridge, change every 8h Too salty or flavorless
+Cod desalinating 36-48h in fridge, change every 8h Salty or bland

 Oil temperature 175-180°C Raw or burnt batter